-In this paper, we will approach these issues in the framework of a QCD-like idealized field-theoretical model describing a spin 1/2 idealized nucleon, which contains an active quark as well as a scalar diquark that does not participate in the interaction~\cite{Bacchetta:2008af,Moffat:2017sha}, and complete the analysis presented in Refs.~\cite{Guerrero:2019qbn,Guerrero:PhD_thesis_2019}.
+Motivated by these considerations, in this paper we revisit the ``standard'' derivation of collinear factorization in DIS processes \cite{Collins:2011zzd,Bacchetta-lectures-2012} with the goal of identifying under what conditions this can be extended to the sub-asymptotic kinematic region, and how one can maximize its regime of applicability.
+As a first step, we will discuss inclusive DIS scattering, where we can avoid purely technical complications due to the interplay of initial and final state kinematics \cite{Guerrero:2015wha}, and limit ourselves to Leading-Order (LO) perturbative calculations, that do not require renormalization of the quark fields and limit the final state to 2 particles.
+Nonetheless, we will be able to address in full the need for, and means of, an improved kinematic approximation.
+The use of an inclusive jet function \cite{Accardi:2008ne,Accardi:2017pmi,Accardi:2019luo,Accardi:2020iqn} to describe the scattered quark final state will prove essential to our goals.
+We will then validate the obtained factorization formula in the framework of a QCD-like idealized field-theoretical model describing a spin 1/2 idealized nucleon, which contains an active quark as well as a scalar diquark spectator that does not participate in the interaction~\cite{Bacchetta:2008af,Moffat:2017sha}, and complete the analysis presented in Refs.~\cite{Guerrero:2019qbn,Guerrero:PhD_thesis_2019}.
 In the chosen ``diquark spectator model'', one can perform fully analytic calculations of the DIS cross section, as well as collinear factorization with or without HMCs.
-The model is designed to reproduce the main feature of the QCD process at large $x_B$, and a comparison of the full and collinearly factorized cross sections will determine the validity of the proposed HMC scheme, as well as test the limit of collinear factorization itself.
-To start with, in this paper we will discuss inclusive DIS scattering, where we can avoid purely technical complications due to the interplay of initial and final state kinematics \cite{Guerrero:2015wha}, and limit ourselves to Leading-Order (LO) perturbative calculations, that do not require renormalization of the quark fields and limit the final state to 2 particles.
-Nonetheless, we will be able to address in full the need for, and means of, an improved kinematic approximation.
+The model is designed to reproduce the main feature of the QCD process at large $x_B$, and a comparison of the full and collinearly factorized cross sections will determine the validity of the proposed HMC scheme, as well as test the limits of collinear factorization itself.
 Furthermore, working within an explicit model we will be able to investigate the role of the parton's transverse momentum, that is by necessity neglected in the Leading-Twist calculation of the inclusive DIS cross section, but contributes to Higher-twist (HT) $O(\avekTsq/Q^2)$ corrections.
-As we will very briefly discuss in Section~\ref{sec:summary-sub_asymptotic_CF}, we believe that an extension of our HMC scheme to Next-to-Leading Order (NLO) -- and, in fact, also to SIDIS -- should not encounter essential difficulties .
+As we will very briefly discuss in the closing section, we believe that an extension of our HMC scheme to Next-to-Leading Order (NLO) -- and, in fact, also to Semi-Inclusive DIS (SIDIS) processes -- should not encounter essential difficulties.